-I was certain that I could extend in Italy as the online information stated a form is available at any Post Office, pay a fee, and lodge this with the local police.
+I’m certain that I could extend in Italy as the online information stated a form is available at any Post Office, pay a fee, and lodge this with the local police.
 All I can say is that just like Facebook, you can’t believe everything you read.

 Naples Immigration Office – Chapter 1

 Another problem with this is that it’s the Christmas period and the officer is back at work on the 11th.
-I also need to obtain documents from Births, Deaths, and Marriages in Australia during Christmas holidays!
+I also need to obtain documents from Births, Deaths, and Marriages in Australia during Christmas holidays.

 Naples Immigration Office – Chapter 2

-Think it was an instant dislike on both our parts as he wasn’t budging.
-It seems that everyone has a good friend somewhere and so, I had yet another appointment but with the top guy in this Comune.
-Sadly, this also proved unsuccessful.
+I discover later that it isn’t a year and the guy just didn’t want to start the process – an instant dislike on both our parts as he’s not budging.
+It seems that everyone has a good friend somewhere and so, I have yet another appointment but with the top guy in this Comune.
+Sadly, this also proves unsuccessful.

 Back to Pozzuoli